dirmeier/docker-nginx-gunicorn-flask-app-template/README.md

 ## Installation

-There are two easy ways to set up the barebone.
+There are two ways to set up the barebone.
 The `Docker` version is easier (at some point I think I'll dockerize my whole environent).
-The manual installation is similar, but doesn't hide port 4000 which is done in te dockerized version.
+The manual installation is similar, but doesn't hide port 4000 which is done in the dockerized version.

 ### Installation using Docker (Linux)

-I prefer the dockerized version, since it is way easier, once you have `docker`.
-So install `docker` first and just run:
+Once you have `Docker` just run:
 ```shell
 ./build_images.sh
 ```
+This installs the containers and sets up an image.
 Starting the images is done by:
 ```shell
 ./run_images.sh
 ```